avinashkz/DS_language_analysis/README.md

 We believe that the number of programming languages a person actively uses could be a deciding factor as it can dictate how comfortable the user is in using different syntaxes and will also be indicative of how flexible the user.

-* Years of coding experience before using Python/R
+* Years of coding experience prior to using Python/R
     * < 1
     * 1 - 5
     * \> 5